cbalan/go-stepflow/README.md

 # go-stepflow

-**go-stepflow** is a Go library for building and executing stateful, resumable workflows using a fluent API.
+**go-stepflow** is a Go library for building and executing resumable workflows using a fluent API.

 It is designed for building systems that need to manage complex multi-step processes over time, such as:
 - Continuous deployment pipelines